oasisprotocol/sapphire-paratime/integrations/hardhat/README.md

 ## Usage

 First install the plugin.
-Make sure that `hardhat` is also installed.
+Make sure that `hardhat` is not installed so that this plugin can install the oasis version of hardhat.

 ```
 npm install -D @oasisprotocol/sapphire-hardhat